-Another cellular-based system, the Sensaphone remote monitoring devices are specifically designed for use in a greenhouse environment.
+Another cellular-based system, the Sensaphone remote monitoring device is specifically designed for use in a greenhouse environment.
 Sensors are placed throughout the greenhouse, and temperature, ventilation, CO2, and relative humidity data is collected.
 The user can set threshold limits for each parameter and is notified via a call or text if any variable falls outside the threshold limits.

 Alerts are also received in the event of a power outage or equipment failure.
 Data is backed up on the cloud for redundancy, and the device is equipped with an internal rechargeable battery for redundancy in the case of a power outage.